zoro1324/Air-Quality-Checker/README.md

 # Air-Quality-Checker

+## Project Description

+Air Quality Checker is a comprehensive web application designed to monitor and predict air quality in real-time.
+Built for the NASA Space Apps Challenge, this project provides users with accurate air quality data and predictions to help them make informed decisions about their health and outdoor activities.

+### Key Features

+- **Real-time Air Quality Monitoring**: Track current air quality conditions based on your location
+- **AQI Predictions**: Machine learning-powered predictions for future air quality levels
+- **Geospatial Analysis**: Utilizes PostGIS for accurate location-based air quality queries
+- **Interactive Dashboard**: Visual representation of air quality data with charts and color-coded indicators
+- **Voice Accessibility**: Text-to-speech and voice input features for enhanced accessibility
+- **Historical Data**: View and analyze historical air quality trends
+- **Multi-language Support**: Available in English, Tamil, and Hindi
+- **Responsive Design**: Optimized for both desktop and mobile devices

+### Technology Stack

+**Frontend:**
+- React with Vite for fast, modern UI development
+- Chart.js for data visualization
+- Geolocation API for automatic location detection
+- Accessibility features including TTS and voice input

+**Backend:**
+- Django 5 REST API
+- GeoDjango with PostGIS for geospatial queries
+- PostgreSQL database with PostGIS extension
+- Machine learning model for AQI predictions (TensorFlow/Keras)

+**Data:**
+- Air quality measurements including PM2.5, PM10, NO2, SO2, CO, and O3
+- Location-based data with latitude/longitude and geometry points

 ## Overview

 Backend is Django 5 with a REST API, frontend is Vite + React.
 The backend now supports PostGIS for geospatial queries using GeoDjango.